sr99622/Cayenue/README.md

 Create an account for the external machines to use when mounting the shared folder
 * Settings -> Accounts -> Other Users --> Add Account
-* Unfortunately, Microsoft will try to make this a Microsoft account, so you have to click through a couple screens to get to a local acccount
+* Unfortunately, Microsoft will try to make this a Microsoft account, so you have to click through a couple screens to get to a local account
   * I don't have this person's sign-on information
   * Add a user without a Microsoft Account
 * Type in a user name, password and hints, which are required